shibukawa/parsercombinator/README.md

 4. **Compose Incrementally**: Build complex parsers from simple, well-tested components
 5. **Use Recovery**: Implement error recovery for robust parsing of malformed input
 6. **Type Safety**: Leverage Go's type system to catch errors at compile time
+7. **⚠️ Transformation Safety**: Always change token types in transformations to prevent infinite loops
+   - Never output tokens that could be re-parsed by the same parser
+   - Use stack overflow protection (`MaxDepth`) as a safety net
+   - Enable tracing during development to detect re-parsing patterns
+   - Use automatic safety checks in Safe mode: `context.CheckTransformSafety = true`

 ## Practical Compiler Construction Patterns